yusukeurakami/mujoco_2d_projection/README.md

-# 2D Projection from 3D
+# 2D Projection from 3D in MuJoCo simulator

 ## The problem to implement a 2D mapping using the data from the MuJoCo simulator.